Juneteenth Celebrations & Events in Williamsburg, VA

 Services & Ceremonies

 On June 15, begin the day with a powerful moment of reflection at the Juneteenth Sunrise Service, hosted by the Colonial Williamsburg Foundation.
-Held beneath the historic Compton Oak tree, this annual service invites the community to honor the spirit of Juneteenth through a moving keynote address, spiritual music, and words of remembrance.
+This annual service invites the community to honor the spirit of Juneteenth through a moving keynote address, spiritual music, and words of remembrance.
+Due to the inclement weather forecasted for Sunday, the Juneteenth Sunrise Service will be moved to the Virginia Room in the Williamsburg Lodge.

 Conclude the week's journey with the 4th Annual Journey to Racial Healing Ceremony, hosted by the Virginia Racial Healing Institute and Coming to the Table.
 This year’s special guest is Charles Holman, who shares a deeply personal story of reconciliation.